Citrus-Software/tangerine-docs/docs/developer/general_concepts/nodes.md

 Imagine now dozens, hundreds and thousands of such nodes interconnected in a giant graph.
 This is how rigs are made, and this defines the **Node Graph** of Tangerine.
 Of course, here the Add node is very simple, it just computes the addition of its float input values.
 But values can be Meshes, 3D Vertices, Matrices, Splines, and node functions can be more complex than just an addition: we have nodes for IK, Skinning and Lattice deformers, etc. Tangerine offers all the nodes needed to define a complete 3D rig.

 :::warning
 You can't create a cycle in Tangerine: the output of a node cannot be connected to the inputs of its dependencies.
-It means in the example above, you cannot do: `A.input1.connect(B.output)`
+It means in the example above, you cannot do: `A.input1.connect(B.output)`.
+Tou can check that with `A.input1.can_connect(B.output)` which returns `False` here.
 :::

 ## Visualizing the Node Graph

 As Tangerine is not a rigging tool (see Mikan for this), it does not have any Node Editor GUI.
 That said, Tangerine still provides a way to visualize the node graph by the mean of [GraphViz](https://graphviz.org/download/), a free tool that generates an image from a nodal graph.
-So first download and install this tool, add the "bin" GraphViz path to your PATH environment variable (usually C:/Program Files/Graphviz/bin), and copy/paste this to your Command Line window:
+So first download and install this tool, add the "bin" GraphViz path to your PATH environment variable (usually `C:\Program Files\Graphviz\bin`), and copy/paste this to your Command Line window:

 ```python
 from tang_gui.get_tang_window import get_tang_window